davelunt/BGSbook/course/index.md

 Try to think what you want to get out of this course.
-Perhaps you just want 40 credits, perhaps to learn very modern lab skills, perhaps to sequence a bacterial genome because it\'s fun and fascinating.
+Perhaps you just want 40 credits, perhaps to learn very modern lab skills, perhaps to sequence a bacterial genome because it's fun and fascinating.
 There are lots of other things you might want.

 We want to teach a good course.
 We want to provide an alternative to the standard IRP project format to promote a diversity of learning methods.
-We want to interact with students and guide them through research because it\'s fun and rewarding and something we don't often get to do.
+We want to interact with students and guide them through research because it's fun and rewarding and something we don't often get to do.
 We want to teach students cutting edge lab techniques to prepare them for research or industry.
-We want to sequence bacterial genomes because it\'s fun and fascinating.
+We want to sequence bacterial genomes because it's fun and fascinating.

 We can arrange this course so that both students and staff get what they want, but we need to collaborate.
 We are working hard in the background to prepare everything and to teach the material.
 You will also need to work hard behind the scenes reading papers, learning methods and skills, thinking and asking questions.
-You can get great marks on this course (and remember it\'s 40 credits) but it will require very strong engagement, you will have to work for it.
+You can get great marks on this course (and remember it's 40 credits) but it will require very strong engagement, you will have to work for it.

 ## Assessments

 1. Portfolio 25%

 2. Group presentation 25%

 3. Manuscript 50%

 The assessments are *briefly* outlined below but we will explain and guide you much more as the course progresses.
 Each assessment will have